-Elsewhere (Ellerman, 1992) I have argued for democratic firms based on the first principles of inalienable rights to self-determination and to the fruits of one's labor.
-In this paper, I wanted to touch on three "side arguments" or themes about democratic firms.
-In the first part, I considered the idea that LMFs have an inherent flaw called the "horizon problem."
-My point was that while the horizon problem is actually only a technical problem that has a simple solution in internal capital accounts.
+Elsewhere [1992] I have argued for democratic firms based on the first principles of inalienable rights to self-determination and to the fruits of one's labor.
+In this paper, I wanted to touch on three "side arguments" about democratic firms.
+In the first part, I considered the idea that labor-managed firms have an inherent flaw called the "horizon problem."
+My point was that while the horizon problem is often seen as a "moral problem" by the premature moralizing of the Left, it is actually only a technical problem that has a simple solution in internal capital accounts.
 The solution has been rediscovered several times but the best known implementation is in the capital accounts of the Mondragon cooperatives.
-There is no excuse for the proponents or critics to continue the obsolete "debate" which assumes that democratic firms must be structured either as nonprofits (where members have no recoupable claim on retained earnings) or as employee-owned companies that conflate the personal rights to membership based on labor and the property rights to retained earnings (which leads to "mule-firm" problems).

 In the second part of the paper, I considered the modern human relations school of participative management (taking Douglas McGregor as the primary example).
 This school tries to implement in the workplace the ideas stemming from the educational theory of activist and constructivist learning which emphasizes the internal motivation and autonomy of the learners.
 While these ideas can to some extent be implemented in conventional companies, my point was that this was in spite of (rather than because of) the employment relation that characterizes those companies.
 The natural setting for participative management schemes and for the workplace as a site of active learning is the democratic company where the workers are full-fledged members of the company rather than rented "employees."
-Participative and empowering human relations programs then have the substantive role of enabling people socialized as "employees" to become active participants in a democratic work community (often with attendant spillover effects in the external political community).
 Here again, these educational ideas can be found in the writings of Father Arizmendiarrieta and they supplied part of the original rationale for structuring the firms in the Mondragon group as cooperatives.

 And finally, I revisited the old canard that cooperatives are inconsistent with entrepreneurship.
 This view is the result of the conventional mythology that sees entrepreneurs as heroic individuals who appear out of nowhere and who are primarily motivated by the possibility of "owning" any company that they single-handedly create.
-10 Following the remarkable work on Jane Jacobs, I tried to reconceptualize this issue by starting with the fact that the main school for training in business and technological capacity is existing firms - particularly in that "nursery of firms," the small and medium-sized firm sector.
+Following the remarkable work on Jane Jacobs, I tried to reconceptualize this issue by starting with the fact that the main school for training in business and technological capacity is existing firms.
 While the possibility of "owning" a new company may indeed provide an incentive for some potential entrepreneurs, that conventional notion of ownership is what typically in the first place prevents companies from implementing the principle of plentitude by spinning off new firms.